Milton Keynes Council is asking for green experts to participate in the creation of the action plan for the Sustainability Strategy

 - Loss of ecosystem services to humans

-You can act now and propose ideas for MK to take forward towards achieving a carbon negative MK by 2050.
+You can also act now and propose ideas for reducing water consumption in MK.
+Please see the Citizen Interest Board article by clicking on this link.
 You will need to register and sign in to the MK Water Community to leave comments.
-You can put your name forward for the new citizen group by email to firstname.lastname@example.org
+If you have any questions please email the POWER team at email@example.com

 Please click on the headings in the left hand column for more information.